mark-curran/data-science-project-template/docs/docs/index.md

 # Data Science Project Template

-Welcome the documentation site for the Data Science Project Template, a codebase that builds containers appropriate for data science projects.
+Welcome to the documentation site for the Data Science Project Template, a codebase that builds containers appropriate for data science projects.

 While this template provides structure for a Data Science codebase, it is not meant to be prescriptive.
 For those looking to get [up and running quickly](quickstart/quickstart.md), the template has ready integration with docker, vscode and jupyterlab.
 For those looking to create a reusable code structure in a specific enterprise setting, it might be worthwhile reading the [design decisions](design/design.md) behind the template.
-Forking this repo should be a starting point, not the final destination.
+You may want to consider forking this repo as a starting point.

 ## Project Status

-This project is being actively built, and though most of the core functionality is complete the documentation is not in a state where the template can be readily used.
+This core functionality of the project and documentation is complete.
+There are no plans for significant features to be added, but issues raised on [GitHub](https://github.com/mark-curran/data-science-project-template/issues) will be addressed.

 ## Further Information